 Happo (the main village) has a great vibe and the wide range of restaurants is a highlight.
 Hakuba is also famous for the many izakayas (little Japanese bars) where you can have some good food and find some good nightlife options.

-Hakuba is on the Mountain Collective pass, which is great news if you plan to go skiing in North America (or Thredbo Australia or Valle Nevado Chile).
+Hakuba is on the Epic Pass, which is great news if you plan to go skiing multiple resorts.